 In particular, we have

 \end{Ex}

-\begin{Lem} Let $Q_j$ be an admissible parabolic sub-group of $G$, $g \in G(\BA_f)$, and $K$ an open compact sub-group of $G (\BA_f)$.
-Let $Q$ be a parabolic sub-group of $G$ containing $P_j \,$, and such that $Q_j \cap Q$ remains parabolic. \ are the same. \end{enumerate} (b)~The double quotient
+\begin{Lem} Let $Q_j$ be an admissible parabolic subgroup of $G$, $g \in G(\BA_f)$, and $K$ an open compact subgroup of $G (\BA_f)$.
+Let $Q$ be a parabolic subgroup of $G$ containing $P_j \,$, and such that $Q_j \cap Q$ remains parabolic. \ are the same. \end{enumerate} (b)~The double quotient

 is finite. \ under the projection

 \end{Lem}

 \begin{Proof} (a): clearly (iv)$\Rightarrow$(i)$\Rightarrow$(ii).